Extremal independence in discrete random systems: Introduction

 Clearly, the extremal independence property (\ref{a_e_indep_formula}) is equivalent to

 where the system of events $\A$ is defined by

 and $\overline{ A_i } $ is the complement event of $A_i$.
 Estimates for the probability of non-occurrence of events appear in many applications in probabilistic combinatorics and number theory.
 In particular, to justify the existence of a certain object, it is sufficient to show that the related probability (over all places where this object might appear) is positive; see, for example, \cite[Section 5]{Alon}.
-Lov\'{a}sz Local Lemma (LLL)~\cite{LLL} is the most famous lower bound for $\P{ \cap_{i \in [d]} \overline{ A_i } }$; see also the survey ~\cite{LLL_survey} for its various extensions.
-The well-known Janson's inequality~\cite{janson1988exponential} bounds this probability from above in the binomial random subset setting, which is useful in random graphs (see, for example,~\cite{JLR}).
-Suen~\cite{suen} gave another upper bound that applies in a more general setting and which was later improved by Janson~\cite{janson1998new}.
-The dependencies among events in the aforementioned results (LLL, Janson's and Suen's inequalities) are represented by a certain combinatorial structure called \textit{dependency graph}.

-The bounds of type \eqref{a_e_indep_formula_for_A} also appear in the context of so-called "law of rare events": the number of occurrences $Z = \sum_{i \in [d]} \mathbbm{1}(A_i)$ among the system of rare events $\A$ can be approximated by the Poisson distribution.
-Namely, if the Poisson approximation holds and $\Pr(A_i) = o(1)$ for each $i\in [d]$ then

-Sometimes the convergence of $Z$ to a Poisson limit can be established by Janson's inequality jointly with the FKG inequality; see, for example, \cite{boppona1989useful}~and~\cite[Section 3]{JLR}.
-The \emph{method of moments} is a~more common approach based on proving that $k$-th factorial moment of $Z$ converges to $(\E Z)^k$.
-Another powerful technique, known as the \emph{Stein-Chen} method relies on analysis of how close $f(Z)$ satisfies a certain equation over all bounded functions $f: \Naturals \rightarrow \Reals$, where $\Naturals: =\{0,1,\ldots\}$; see, for example, \cite{AGG, BHJ1992} for more details.

-There is no consensus on which of the discussed approaches to \eqref{a_e_indep_formula} and \eqref{a_e_indep_formula_for_A} works better.
-The block method handles weakly dependent events, but it works well only when the dependency structure is rather simple such as arrays or lattices.
-Unlike the block method, the results based on dependency graphs allow complicated dependence structures, but often fail to characterise the relations quantitatively and distinguish between weak and strong dependencies.
-Applying the method of moments gets complicated when high factorial moments diverge or hard to compute.
-Also, both the Stein-Chen method and method of moments often give suboptimal bounds in \eqref{a_e_indep_formula_for_A} as they deal with the whole distribution of $Z$ instead of focusing on the probability at $0$.